RED FLAGS from Psychopaths (Part 3)

 — They seem to have little or no body odor, maybe from frequent showers, carrying deodorant or a change of clothes – all to make a good impression

-4. REACTIONS (Results in you, the ‘Receiver’ of P-A)
+4. REACTIONS – in YOU, the ‘Receiver’ of P-A

 Denial – You feel on edge around this person, but you still want them to like you.
 You write off most of their questionable behavior as accidental or insensitive, because you’re insecure & in constant competition with others for their attention & praise

 Explaining (a) – You desperately ask them to imagine how they’d feel if you treated them in a hurtful way, but they just stare at you blankly.
-No adult should have to be told how they are making other people feel.
+No adult should have to be told how they are making others feel.
 But psychopaths can’t seem to put themselves in your shoes, or anyone else’s either.
 If it doesn’t bother them, why would it bother you?

 • Explaining (b) You find yourself trying to get across the basic elements of human respect to a full-grown adult.
 ‘Normal’ people understand the fundamental concepts of honesty & kindness, but not a psychopath.
 They don’t have a conscience.